jinks2/Lcss/README.txt

 my repository to do the exercises of Learn JS.
-It's pretty meaningless to fork this repository；
+It's pretty meaningless to fork this repository。